-Good performance is a key aspect of a successful ecommerce project.
-It is not only important as a vital ranking factor, but is highly appreciated by customers.
+Good performance is a crucial aspect of a successful e-commerce project.
+It is not only important as a vital ranking factor but is highly appreciated by customers.
 Thus, a fast online store often has a higher conversion rate than a slower one.
 As a result, it turns more visitors into buyers and helps to increase sales.
-Now, when the importance of Magento 2 performance is obvious, it’s time to shed light on how to increase it in case of the platform.
+Now, when the importance of Magento 2 performance is evident, it’s time to shed light on how to grow it in case of the platform.

 Full Nginx Support

 Session Storage Management